simonneutert/labradorite-notebook/README.md

 ## Rationale

-Most Notetaking apps do either too much (Notion), too less (Apple Notes) and lock me in (all options ever).
+Most Notetaking apps do either too much (Notion), too little (Apple Notes) and lock me in (all options ever).

 I wanted something that does **just-enough**™, in the spirit of a _flat file cms_.
 Let me try and wrap it up in a few bullets: